mounikarayapalli/AI-Medical-Assistant/README.md

 📌 Note
 This project is a prototype and not a substitute for professional medical advice.
 Always consult certified medical professionals for any diagnosis or treatment.

 🌐 License
 This project is licensed under the MIT License.

 🔗 Connect
-🔗 LinkedIn
+🔗 LinkedIn : www.linkedin.com/in/rayapalli-mounika

-🌐 Portfolio

-📧 rayapallimounika@example.com
+📧 rayapallymounika@gmail.com

-yaml
-Copy
-Edit

 ---